cabal-club/cable-core.js/INDEXES.md

 # Database indexes and views
 ## Definitions
+* `<thing>` signifies a placeholder value, where the text in brackets is a concrete value of the type described by the text and known at runtime. e.g. `<hash>` is a base16-encoded hash appearing something like `7e13a3f34f6494e539ffd32c1bb35f18`
 * `<mono-ts>` is short for monotonic timestamp, i.e. timestamps that only ever increase in size and which are guaranteed to not overlap with any other monotonic timestamp.
 This is most easily achieved by using the `monotonic-timestamp` library.
-* `<hash>` is the 32 byte blake2b hashes that cable revolves around
+* `<hash>` is the base16-encoded 32-byte blake2b hashes that cable operates on
+* `<pubkey>` is the base16-encoded public portion of a ed25519 keypair
 * `<channel>` is the utf-8 encoded string that represents a cable channel (think: chat channel, because that is what it is).
 * accreted state: a view that exists primarily to simplify application-level concerns (e.g. make it easy to find the latest topic).
-Does not help answering cable requests.
+Does not help answering cable requests. accrete because it changes over time - but maybe not the best name! materialized is probably more standard?
 * view names starting with `!`: this is not necessary for the indexed views to be properly queryable using lexicographic sort, but makes it easier to see which strings in this documents are views; it's a convention used in this document,